Shrinidhi1/Handwritten-Digit-Recognition/README.md

 # Handwritten Digit Recognition using Machine Learning and Deep Learning
 ## Problem Statement
-In this, the model classifies the handwritten digits.
-It provides results based on different machine learning and deep learning algorithms.
-The algorithms are compared through the accuracy of the model.
+The model classifies the handwritten digits.
+Results are based on different machine learning and deep learning algorithms.
 ## Model Comparision
 |Sl.
 No.| Model| Test Accuracy|
 | --- | --- | --- |